gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 **Altitude:** How high a place is located above the sea level is called the altitude of the place.

-{{< figure "images/books/12-biology/botany/plant-ecology/Figure 6.4: Latitudinal zonation of vegetation.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/plant-ecology/6.4-latitudinal-zonation-of-vegetation.png" "w-25 float-left">}}

 Figure 6.4: Latitudinal zonation of vegetation